 The savings each week won’t seem like much, but over the course of a few weeks, this can be a serious savings strategy!

 6. Buy in Bulk

 If you know your family members are huge fans of certain dishes or treats, prepare in advance and buy in bulk at your local warehouse club store.

 Sodas, cooking oil, butter, milk, and so on can be more affordable if you buy lots at once and stick to generic brands rather than name brands.
 No one really cares if the cola isn’t Coke!
-Especially if you’re the one serving it, they’ll never know.
+If you’re the one serving it, they’ll never even know.